-When looking to facilitate business processes, companies often lean towards the automation of business information management.
-However, because there are so many management solutions available, and the boundaries between those solutions aren’t defined very well, it can be difficult to find the one that fits your business needs.
-Two such tools that can be confused for one another are Document Management Systems (DMS) and Content Management Systems (CMS).
+When looking to facilitate business processes, companies often lean toward the automation of business information management.
+However, there are so many management solutions available, and the boundaries between them aren’t defined very well.
+Because of this, finding the one that best fits your business needs is a difficult process.
+Two such tools that are often confused for one another are Document Management Systems (DMS) and Content Management Systems (CMS).
 The two systems offer similar features, but they also have some key differences.

 Generally, a DMS works to help companies create, track, and store digitized documents.
 These systems retain, classify, and protect electronic data.
 In addition to this, a DMS supports collaboration, versioning, and workflows.
-However, a CMS is used to create and manage different kinds of digital content, besides more traditional documents.
-Rather than solely being used to manage PDFs, Excel files, or Word files, content management systems can also be used to manage web pages, images, flash files, and records.
+However, a CMS creates and manages different kinds of digital content, besides more traditional documents.
+Rather than solely managing PDFs, Excel files, or Word files, a CMS can manage web pages, images, flash files, and records.
 Let’s take a closer look at the similarities and differences between DMS and CMS.

 Document management systems and content management systems are similar in that they assist in document management, offer centralized storage for data, and ensure simplified information retrieval.
 In addition to this, both systems facilitate information creation, retention, and distribution.
 DMS and CMS also offer increased information security, support content-driven collaboration, and provide automated workflows.

 While the two systems have the above similarities, they also have critical differences.
-The main purposes of a DMS are workflow management and regulatory compliance, while the main purposes of a CMS are the storage, retrieval, and publishing of content.
+The main purposes of a DMS are workflow management and regulatory compliance.
+The main purposes of a CMS, however, are the storage, retrieval, and publishing of content.
 Additionally, a DMS manages structured data and has a focus on traditional documents in formats such as Word or PowerPoint.
 However, a CMS has the ability to manage structured and unstructured data, such as digital assets and web content.
 DMS applications also have advanced imaging and scanning abilities.
 For example, DMS apps offer features that include optical character recognition, optical mark recognition, and handprint character recognition, whereas CMS tools tend not to support such functions.
 Integration with enterprise systems is also critical for a DMS, but secondary for a CMS.